 Inside the hut, he found a dying fire, two stones, and two gateposts.
 He sat on one of the stones and added some wood to the fire.

 Soon, a small figure waddled into the hut and sat on the other stone.
-The bewildered traveller kept quiet, but the fire began to die down.
-He snapped a piece of wood and added it to the embers.
+He completely ignored the bewildered traveller, who wisely decided to keep quiet.
+The fire began to die down so the traveller snapped a piece of wood and added it to the embers.

 When dawn broke the following day, the man found himself sitting on a stone on the moor.